-The Legislative Services division is responsible for records and information management, accessibility, licensing, vital statistics and Clerk’s Office services.
+The Legislative Services division is responsible for records and information management, accessibility, licensing, vital statistics, cemeteries and Clerk’s Office services.

 The IT division is responsible for the corporate and departmental technologies within an integrated and secured IT infrastructure that provides dependable services to the citizens of Quinte West and City staff.
 Technology, as delivered via IT services, is key to municipal service delivery and instrumental in the City’s ability to meet its corporate goals and objectives.